 (b) no breach of discipline was committed by the respondent, that person shall submit that finding to the employing authority and recommend to the employing authority that it notify the respondent of that finding and that no further action will be taken in the matter.

+[Section 31 amended by No. 39 of 2010 s.
+69.]

 88. Procedure on receipt of finding and recommendation from special disciplinary inquiry

 (1) On receiving a finding and recommendation made under section 87(3), the employing authority shall, subject to section 89 —